The Kansas Student Publications Act

 Our Stories.
 Our Voices.
 Our Freedom.

 In 2017, KSPA celebrated 25 years of student journalism protected by the law.
 We produced this documentary, “Our Stories.
 Our Voices.
-Our Freedoms” so that students would continue creating vital journalism for their schools and grasp the power of the law.
+Our Freedoms” so that students and administrators would have a clearer understanding of how and why the law was passed.

 Click here to view video